shaunkeegan/shaunkeegan.github.io/_pages/cv.md

 # Additional Roles

--   Athena Swan Committee: School of Biodiversity, One Health and Veterinary Medicine, University of Glasgow 2019-2021
+-   Athena Swan Committee 2019-2021:

+    *School of Biodiversity, One Health and Veterinary Medicine, University of Glasgow*

--   LGBTQ+ inclusivity in Biology: Insititue of Integrative Biology, University of Liverpool, 2018-2019
+-   LGBTQ+ inclusivity in Biology 2018-2019:

+    *Insititue of Integrative Biology, University of Liverpool*

 # Publications